 for a list of the Trial Class Rules.
 Then give us a call at 860-289-8008

 now to schedule your trial class.
 Please mention how you heard about us and the age(s) of those attending the trial class.
-If for any reason you can't attend your scheduled trial class please just give us a call to let us know and reschedule.
+Please come 15 minutes early to your trial class and, if for any reason you can't attend your scheduled trial class, please give us a quick call to reschedule.
 Q: Can I join my child's trial class, too?

 A: We highly recommend that all students practice daily on their own, in addition to regular classes.
 Included in your enrollment is full access to our extensive Student Center

-page for the current year's holiday closings.Q: Will the school be closed due to bad weather?
+page for the current year's scheduled closings.Q: Will the school be closed due to bad weather?

 A: Typcailly, if East Hartford Public Schools are closed, then we close also.
 However, there can be exceptions, so just call our main number 860-289-8008